 To avoid charging predatory rates, Baker Street Funding does not accept cases where there are only soft tissue injuries.
-However, if the victim has multiple surgeries (or catastrophic injuries), and the defendant is a commercial or government entity, whether the case is medical malpractice, wrongful death, or federal wrongful incarceration, they can get approved for high amounts and the lowest interest rate on your pre-settlement loan.
+However, if you have multiple surgeries (or catastrophic injuries), and the defendant is a commercial or government entity, whether the case is medical malpractice, wrongful death, or federal wrongful incarceration, you can get approved for high amounts and the lowest interest rate on your pre-settlement loan.

 Question #3: What interest rates do lenders charge on pending settlement loans?

 Like every other profession, there are unethical and unprofessional entities posing as trustworthy lawsuit loan companies.
 These lenders don’t fully disclose their interest rates on contract and often keep information from their clients.
-They can offer interest rates north of 200% and won’t show you the whole contract.
+They can offer interest rates north of 200%.
 They often request that you go to your attorney’s office to sign the contract without showing you the entire agreement.

 Here is an insider tip.

 But that’s not all.
 The icing on the cake is that, unlike other companies, our rates are capped.
 Capped rates protect you from paying extra interest if your case takes longer than anticipated to settle.
-Let’s say your lawsuit takes 7 years to settle, your rate still ends in the third year, at the most.
+Let’s say your lawsuit takes 7 years to settle; your rate still ends in the third year, at the most.
 And there won’t be any more charges after that cap.

 One more thing, keep in mind since the rates accumulate on capital every month, it’s always best to take out only what you need so you can cover your immediate financial commitments.
-You can always re-apply for an additional pending lawsuit loan if you run our of cash.
+You can always re-apply for an additional loan on your pending lawsuit if you run out of cash.